EdgarAllenExile/notehub/02. Projects/SICP/01BuildingAbstractionsWithProcedures.md

 Then there is the if statement, which is effectively a ternary.
 It takes the predicate, consequent and alternative.
 Consequent is e for some reason.
 Evaluation?

 Then there is and or not, which I think are the same as Excel's versions of these functions.

+## Square Roots and Mathematical Functions
+Computer programs must be effective, where as mathematical procedures can be descriptive.
+The mathematical function "The square root of x is such that y (is above 0) and y^2 equequals x" is perfectly valid.
+However is of no use to a computer.
+Computers concern themselves with finding answers and being given instructions.
+The above quote is a complete description of what the square root of x should be, but it is not a set of instructions on how to find it.

+[!NOTE] Note
+This can be referred to as the difference between declarative knowledge and imperative knowledge.
+Mathematics concerns itself with the description of a thing, where as computer science concerns itself with instructions on how to do a thing.

+### Actually Finding The Square Root
+Actually finding the square root of a number is done by using newton's method of approximations.
+Where we have x, then we guess a number y.
+We then take x / y and average it with Y. We continue doing this until we get to a close enough match.
+Replacing y with the first result each time.

+To translate this to computer procedure, we take the radicand (the number which we are trying to find the square root of) and a value for a guess.
+If the guess is good enough, we are done.
+If not we keep going.
+If you constructed this as a procedure, you could use a logic statement, however it is more fun to use recursion.
+Apply the function a normal, then when you are done, use an if statement to test if it meets the given tolerance, if not, call the function again using the new value for y (the result of the average of x/y and y).

+[!note] Note
+This was actually invented by Heron of Alexandia in the 100CE.